Skip to main content

 If You Cannot Afford a Lawyer

-At most steps in the criminal justice process, the United States Constitution guarantees the assistance of an attorney to almost all people who have been charged with a crime.
-This means that, even if you cannot afford to hire a criminal defense lawyer for yourself or a loved one, the government will provide you with a lawyer free of charge.
-Usually employed by the government as "public defenders", these attorneys are responsible for zealously protecting a criminal defendant's rights at all stages of the criminal process -- from arrest to appeal.
+At most steps in the criminal justice process, the United States Constitution guarantees the assistance of an attorney to most people charged with a crime.
+This means that even if you cannot afford to hire a criminal defense lawyer for yourself, the government will provide you with a lawyer free of charge.
+A public defender is an attorney responsible for protecting your rights at all stages of the criminal process, from arrest to appeal.

-If you are unsure about whether a public defender is the right option for you consider seeking a consultation, free of charge or obligation, with a qualified local attorney to find out whether private representation is the right option for you.
+If you are unsure whether a public defender is the right option, consider seeking a consultation with a qualified local attorney to determine whether private representation is the right option.
+Often, an initial consultation is free and confidential.

-A private attorney can be a very good investment.
-Private counsel will spend more time going over the details of your case and educating you regarding your position and options.
+A private attorney can be an excellent investment.
+Private counsel will spend time reviewing your case's details and educating you about your position and options.
 Contact a qualified DUI attorney today to discuss your case and defense options.

 Was this helpful?